BrunaAlvves/BrunaAlvves/README.md

 - 👋 Hi, I’m Bruna Alves
-- 👀 I’m interested in Data Science, Enviromental Economics and Art in general
+- 👀 I’m interested in Data Science, Enviromental Economics, Technology and Art in general
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Data Science field
 - 📫 How to reach me: brualvesl18@gmail.com